sam-thetutor/wakanda-ai/README.md

-# Wakanda AI - Aptos Mobile Agent
+# Wakanda AI

-A USSD and SMS-based blockchain interface that enables anyone with a basic mobile phone to interact with the Aptos blockchain in their preferred language (English, French, or Kiswahili).
+This is an AI Agent that allows users to interact with the Aptos blockchain through SMS and USSD in their native languages.
 Built for Africa, it provides PIN-protected wallet management through USSD menus and natural language blockchain interactions via SMS.

 ## Key Features